At least 3 dead and multiple injured as tornadoes wreak havoc across Louisiana and the Southeast

-At least three people have died and more than a dozen were left injured across Louisiana over the last 24 hours as severe weather moves across the South carving a path of destruction.
+At least three people have died and more than a dozen were left injured across Louisiana over the past 24 hours as severe weather moves across the South carving a path of destruction.

-Storms passed through the New Orleans area Wednesday evening, with the National Weather Service issuing a tornado warning and officials expecting a twister to have made landfall.
-One fatality was reported in St. Charles Parish -- about 20 miles upriver from New Orleans -- and seven other people were also injured in the storm Wednesday, according to parish spokesperson Samantha de Castro.
+A tornado touched down in New Orleans around 4 p.m.
+CT Wednesday, the National Weather Service confirmed.
+A tornado debris signature was evident on radar and numerous power flashes were seen on tower cameras as the storm moved through the eastern portion of the city.
+Damage has been reported, but the extent is unclear at this time.

+This is one of 3 tornado reports across the New Orleans metro in the last two hours.
+The weather service has not issued a report with details on the path of the tornado yet, but the hardest hit areas were from Gretna to Arabi in Louisiana.

 More than 300 miles north, a boy and his mother were found dead after a tornado destroyed their home Tuesday in the northwestern Louisiana community of Keithville, the Caddo Parish Sheriff's Office said.
 The boy's body was located Tuesday about a half-mile from the home, Sheriff Steve Prator told CNN affiliate KSLA.